Brian Yuzna

-Brian Yuzna is an American producer, director, and writer.
+Brian Yuzna (born August 30, 1949) is an American film producer, director, and writer.
 He is best known for his work in the science fiction and horror film genres.
 Yuzna began his career as a producer for several films by director Stuart Gordon, such as Re-Animator (1985) and From Beyond (1986), before making his directorial debut with the satirical body horror film Society (1989).

 He also served as a co-writer for the comedy Honey, I Shrunk the Kids (1989).
 Yuzna was the first American filmmaker to adapt a manga, Bio Booster Armor Guyver, into a live-action feature, The Guyver (1991).
-He has helmed several adaptations of the work of H. P. Lovecraft, and has assisted many first time directors, including Stuart Gordon, Christophe Gans, and Luis De La Madrid, in getting their projects made.
+He has directed several adaptations of the work of H. P. Lovecraft, and has assisted many first time directors, including Stuart Gordon, Christophe Gans, and Luis De La Madrid, in getting their projects made.

 Early life

 Yuzna was born in Manila, Philippines, to American parents.
 He grew up in Nicaragua, Puerto Rico, and Panama, before moving to the United States in the 1960s, settling in Atlanta, Georgia.
 Yuzna was raised a Roman Catholic.
 Throughout the 1970s, Yuzna lived on a commune in North Carolina and worked jobs as a carpenter and at a restaurant.